Epigenetic and Genetic Pathways in Human Disease

-The Pfeifer Lab studies how epigenetic processes contribute to the etiology of cancer and potentially to other human diseases.
-One major research direction is aimed at understanding the mechanisms of DNA methylation and demethylation, two antagonistic processes that are disrupted in disease leading to aberrant cell function and malignant transformation.
-One major DNA demethylation pathway involves enzymatic oxidation of 5-methylcytosine (5mC) by TET dioxygenases leading to the formation of 5-hydroxymethylcytosine (5hmC) and additional oxidation products that are removed by DNA repair.
-The lab investigates how the function of TET proteins is controlled.
-The DNA base 5hmC is particularly abundant in neuronal cells.
-Ongoing studies have shown that the oxidation of 5mC is critical for the differentiation and migration of cortical neurons and that this process may help maintain long-term functionality of these postmitotic cells in the mammalian brain.
+The Pfeifer Laboratory studies how epigenetic and genetic processes contribute to the etiology of cancer and potentially to other human diseases.
+One major research direction aims to understand the mechanisms of DNA methylation and demethylation, two antagonistic pathways that are disrupted in disease and lead to aberrant cell function and malignant transformation.
+DNA demethylation involves enzymatic oxidation of 5-methylcytosine (5mC) by TET dioxygenases leading to the formation of 5-hydroxymethylcytosine (5hmC) and additional oxidation products that are subsequently removed by DNA repair.
+The laboratory investigates how the function of TET proteins is controlled, how DNA methylation patterns are altered in disease and what consequences these alterations have for cellular phenotypes.
+In another research direction, the laboratory aims to develop plausible models and mechanisms of how specific mutational signatures arise in selected types of human cancer as a consequence of DNA damage.

 Recent News & PressLearn More

 New technique helps scientists run circles around cancer by revealing roots of esophagus and stomach cancers

 Study reveals source of DNA mutations in melanoma